Georgi Alexandrov Stankov, May 12, 2019

 2) See Table 1, Volume 1.

 3) Here I have expressly chosen the classification of colours and feelings which is common in Bulgarian and other Slavic languages.
-This classification differs from that in German, whereby the type of classification in this case is irrelevant for my argumentation.
+This classification differs from that in German, whereby the type of classification, in this case, is irrelevant to my argumentation.

 4) It is true that even if the terminology by which the psychic realm is grasped is expanded, differentiated, and refined, it will always be impossible to adequately express in words the inner-mental dynamics of feelings.
 Only great masters of language and old souls like Dostoevsky and Joseph Conrad can stalk the dynamic nature of the psyche and bring it out convincingly in literature.

 5) This conclusion follows from the realization that the soul of a newborn child is also a conscious co-creator of 3d space-time, especially if it is an old soul.

 6) On this subject, I recommend to the reader the “Rational Empirical Epistemology” of the Bulgarian philosopher Boris Kaltschew (S. Hirzel Verlag, Stuttgart, 1987), in which the role of the sign in gaining knowledge is dealt with very precisely from the conventional point of view.